-You must take the Canadian Language Benchmarks Placement Test (CLBPT) before you can register for English classes.
-The CLBPT measures your English skills in listening, speaking, reading and writing.
-Your CLB level decides which English classes you will take.
-You will take the listening and speaking tests by yourself with an assessor.
-You will take the reading and writing tests with a group of other newcomers.
-You can take the CLBPT online or in person.
+You must take the Canadian Language Benchmarks

+(CLB) Test before you can register for English classes.
+CLB tests measure your English skills in listening, speaking, reading and writing.
+Your CLB levels determine which English classes you will take.
+You will take the test with a language assessor.
 It will take you about 1-2 hours.